 PEACE BE WITH YOU!
-“On the evening of that first day of the week, when the disciples were together, with the doors locked for fear of the Jewish leaders, Jesus came and stood among them and said, ‘Peace be with you!’
+Following the morning Resurrection of Jesus, this incredible account is recorded in John 20:19-20: “On the evening of that first day of the week, when the disciples were together, with the doors locked for fear of the Jewish leaders, Jesus came and stood among them and said, ‘Peace be with you!’
 After he said this, he showed them his hands and side.
 The disciples were overjoyed when they saw the Lord.”
-John 20:19-20

 “Again Jesus said, “Peace be with you!
 As the Father has sent me, I am sending you.”
 And with that he breathed on them and said, “Receive the Holy Spirit.
 If you forgive anyone’s sins, their sins are forgiven; if you do not forgive them, they are not forgiven.” verses 21-22.

 How is Jesus sending His disciples forth into the world?
-By literally breathing life into His chosen from His own Body!
+By literally breathing life from His own body into His chosen!
 What an incredible physical/spiritual picture we have been gifted with in this awesome narrative.
-Indeed, the Holy Spirit coming from the Father and the Son, flowing through us, is the ONLY way we can ever accomplish the will of the Father in this world.
+The Holy Spirit coming from the Father and the Son, flowing through us, is the ONLY way we can ever accomplish the will of the Father in this world.

 Jesus went on to clarify what had happened and why.
 “If you forgive anyone’s sins, their sins are forgiven; if you do not forgive them, they are not forgiven.”